Tapping into such powerful organisations is needed to combat effects that will be felt on national and local levels, according to Zsuzsa.

 “I am an optimistic environmental scientist,” she says.
 “There’s no reason why I shouldn’t be.
 We just have to be smarter about how we do things.”

 If you have a passion for building a brighter future for the Tropics, visit State of the Tropics.
-The 2017 State of the Tropics report will focus on sustainable infrastructure.
-If you are dedicated to making a difference, check out JCU’s major in Corporate Environmental Management, which is offered in both the Bachelor of Environmental Practice and in the Bachelor of Business.
+The 2020 State of the Tropics report focuses on whether life in the Tropics is still getting better.
+If you are dedicated to making a difference, check out JCU Business and Finance and JCU Environmental Management .